-The Friends of The Cherwell School Oxford is an independent charity set up in June 2019.
+The Friends of The Cherwell School Oxford is an independent charity run by parents and former parents set up in June 2019.
 (Registered charity number 1183779).

 Our sole objective is to raise funds to advance the education of the students at The Cherwell School Oxford, by providing and assisting in the provision of facilities for education and educational wellbeing at the school.